hammerheim-game/hammerheim-rules/5-warbands.md

 them (anyone else!) you find the following items.
 Roll for every item separately (apart from the gold coins and daggers) to see if you find it.
-For example, on a roll of 4+ you will find the suits of light armour.
+For example, on a roll of 4+ you will find the suits of light armor.
 Item D6 Result Needed
 3D6x5 GC Auto
-D3 Suits of light armour 4+
+D3 Suits of light armor 4+
-Suit of heavy armour 5+
+Suit of heavy armor 5+
 D6 Daggers Auto
 Mordheim Map 4+
 D3 Halberds 5+